Fill up on these five foods for maximum R.O.C. (Return on Consumption)

 Eat your full-fat yogurt with granola, stir it into sauces and dips instead of mayonnaise or ranch, or spoon it into soups and curries to help thicken the base.

-Chia seeds may look tiny and harmless, but one look at their calorie count and you will think otherwise.
+Chia seeds (linked below) may look tiny and harmless, but one look at their calorie count and you will think otherwise.
 Don't fear that number, however.
 These tiny, yet mighty superfoods are full of nutrients.
 They contain large amounts of omega-3 fatty acids, fiber, antioxidants, and protein—all working to lower your risk of heart disease and diabetes.
 They can also help lower your blood pressure, stabilize your blood sugar, and reduce inflammation.

 Scoop them onto your yogurt (full-fat!), oatmeal, or smoothies.